Lay Scholars Highlight Problems With ‘Amoris Laetitia’, Crisis in the Church

 But like the authors of of the dubia, Cascioli stressed the meeting, which called for clarification of Amoris Laetitia on the anniversary of its publication, took place “in fidelity to the teachings of the Church and the Pope” and was inspired out of “love for the Church.”

-“It’s not a revolt against the Church, nor is it intended to create schism,” Cascioli said, adding that such accusations that it was are a “dishonest way of impeding discussion” among Catholics.
+“It’s not a revolt against the Church, nor is it intended to create schism,” Cascioli said, adding that such accusations are a “dishonest way of impeding discussion” among Catholics.

 To summarize two of the speeches here: Professor Douglas Farrow, professor of Christian philosophy at McGill University in Montreal, presented the roots and context of the current crisis (see our pre-conference interview with Farrow here).